Netherlands-Standardization-Institute/spec/README.md

-# Technical Specfications Ontology (SPEC)
+# Specifications Ontology (SPEC)

-The Technical Specfications Ontology (SPEC)
+The Specifications Ontology (SPEC)

-The Technical Specifications Ontology provides a structured vocabulary written in OWL 2 DL of technical specifications, enabling to be describe the structure of these specifications in RDF.
+The Specifications Ontology provides a structured vocabulary written in OWL 2 DL of technical specifications.
+This allows technical specifications to be described in RDF.

 **Creators**: [Robert Matousek](https://kweri.nl)